pzins/IC05/README.md

 - if the result attribute is < 0 : B have more victory against A
 - if the result attribute is = 0 : A and B have equal victories/defeats/draws

-<b>Example</b> : Lyon ------> Nice
-an edge result attribute = 2

-- it means that LYON have a score of 2 :
-- so for matchs : Lyon - Nice or Nice - Lyon
-- it could be 2 victories for Lyon and 0 defeat and 2 draws
-- or 3 victories for Lyon and 1 defeat and 0 draw
-- or ...
-- <b>the global result is +2 for Lyon</b>
+### files :
+- gps.data : GPS coordinate of French L1 cities
+- foot.py : scrap data about L1 results
+- format.py : create GEFX file with GPS coordinate from data scraped
+- data_l1.xml : data scraped about L1 results
+- gephi_data_l1.gexf : formatted data
+- l1_moyenne.gephi : result L1 mean (victory, defeat, draw)

 ## wikipedia
 - Scraping data from Wikipedia
-- Follow every link in the wikipedia page
+- Visit every links in the wikipedia page
-- Start with one or several page at the beginning
+- Start with one or several key pages
 - Give a graph view with links between related words